mvcds/brave-clojure/10/readme.md

 You can also temporarily alter a root with `with-redefs`, the var doesn't need to by dynamic.
 It is useful to mock values on tests, as it works across threads.

 > Agent (not covered by the book)

+> Stateless concurrency & parallelism

+Some functions, like `map`, have a parallel cousing, in this case `pmap` which allows to paralell mapping to happen.

+This technic can increase how fast the program responds, but in some situations the normal function may perform better as there's an overhead in syncrhronizing threads.

+For situations like this, it's possible to controls how many items are proceeced in batch.

+(more on tinycards)